kippfish/kippfish/README.md

 🍰    ;  c+h is always okay and encouraged, i promise i dont bite!

-🍰    ;  multifandom + multishipper
+🍰    ;  multifandom, multishipper, rarepair enjoyer

-🍰    ;  i have VERY strong morals, and block freely.

-🍰    ;  ships are welcome to int!
+🍰    ;  mediamates are always welcome to int, as well as any ships!

 🍰    ;  i have diagnosed severe social anxiety and suspected chronic fatigue, please be patient with me

-🍰    ;  do not copy my ponies
+🍰    ;  do not copy my ponies, ask for inspo

+🍰    ;  feel free to add my discord (@kippfish) if you'd like, but please say that you're from pt or ill be very confused

 🍰    ;  sign ata! ---> https://bachiisagi.atabook.org

-🍰    ;  be kind to yourself and others, okay?
+🍰    ;  be kind to yourself and others, okay! ^_^!!